-Common Shares through annual offerings to be made during the five-year period commencing July 1, 1997.
+During May 1997, the Company and its stockholders adopted the 1997 Employee Stock Purchase Plan (the "Stock Purchase Plan").
+The Stock Purchase Plan provides employees an opportunity to purchase Common Shares through annual offerings to be made during the five-year period commencing July 1, 1997.
+The Company currently expects to extend the expiration date of this plan beyond June 30, 2002.
 Each employee participating in any offering is granted an option to purchase as many full Common Shares as the participating employee may elect so long as the purchase price for such Common Shares does not exceed 10% of the compensation received by such employee from the Company during the annual offering period or 1,000 Common Shares.
 The purchase price is to be paid through payroll deductions.
-The purchase price for each Common Share is equal to 100% of the fair market value of the Common Share on the date of the grant, determined by the average of the high and low NASDAQ National Market quoted market price (\$25.3125 at July 3, 2000).
+The purchase price for each Common Share is equal to 100% of the fair market value of the Common Share on the date of the grant, determined by the average of the high and low NASDAQ National Market quoted market price (\$24.23 at July 2, 2001).
 On the last day of the offering period, the option to purchase Common Shares becomes exercisable.
 If at the end of the offering, the fair market value of the Common Shares is less than 100% of the fair market value at the date of grant, then the options will not be deemed exercised and the payroll deductions made with respect to the options will be applied to the next offering unless the employee elects to have the payroll deductions withdrawn from the Stock Purchase Plan.
-The maximum number of Common Shares available for sale under the Stock Purchase Plan is 1,965,532 shares.
+The maximum number of Common Shares available for sale under the Stock Purchase Plan is 1,965,532 Common Shares.